-No minimum match is required.
+Minimum match is required is 5% of the total project cost.
 Please see fiscal section for detail on appropriate eligible match information.

 2.6.6 BOARD POLICY

 Each year, 50% of the road and bridge funds will be made available for Department projects.
 The remaining 50% will be distributed through the road and bridge grant program to projects that benefit snowmobiling, off-highway vehicle use, or boating.